PES2UG23CS205/3D_generation/README.md

 - A Google Account (for Colab).
 - A free [Ngrok](https://ngrok.com/) account to create a public URL tunnel to the API.

-### Execution Steps
+ ## Execution Steps

-1.  **Open Notebook in Colab**: Navigate to the `3D_Model.ipynb` file in this repository.
-GitHub provides an "Open in Colab" button at the top of the file viewer.
-Click it.
-2.  **Set Runtime Type**: Once the notebook is open in Colab, go to the menu and navigate to `Runtime` -> `Change runtime type` and select `T4 GPU` from the dropdown.
-This is required for model inference.
-3.  **Add Ngrok Token**:
+    Open Colab & Set GPU Runtime:

+        Go to colab.research.google.com and click "New notebook".

+        In the top menu, navigate to Runtime -> Change runtime type.

+        Select T4 GPU from the hardware accelerator dropdown and click Save.

+    Upload the Python Script:

+        On the left sidebar of your Colab notebook, click the folder icon to open the file browser.

+        Click the "Upload to session storage" button (it looks like a page with an up-arrow) and select your 3D_Model.py file from your computer.

+        Wait for the file to finish uploading.
+You should see 3D_Model.py appear in the file list.

+    Install Dependencies:

+        Create a new code cell in your notebook.

+        Paste and run the following command to install all the necessary Python libraries.
+    Generated bash

+    !pip install fastapi "uvicorn[standard]" pyngrok torch shap_e transformers diffusers accelerate trimesh pillow imageio imageio[ffmpeg]

+    IGNORE_WHEN_COPYING_START

+Use code with caution.
+Bash
+IGNORE_WHEN_COPYING_END

+Set Your Ngrok Token:

-    -   Log in to your [ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) and copy your authentication token.
+    Log in to your ngrok dashboard and copy your Authtoken.

-    -   In the Colab code cell, find the line `NGROK_AUTH_TOKEN = "YOUR_NGROK_AUTHTOKEN_HERE"` and paste your token inside the quotes.
-4.  **Run the Notebook**: Run the single large code cell.
-It will automatically install all dependencies, load the Shap-E model, and start the FastAPI server.
-Upon successful launch, it will print the public API URL provided by ngrok.
+    In a new code cell, paste the following code, replacing "YOUR_NGROK_AUTHTOKEN_HERE" with your actual token.

+Generated python

+import os
+os.environ['NGROK_AUTH_TOKEN'] = "YOUR_NGROK_AUTHTOKEN_HERE"

+IGNORE_WHEN_COPYING_START
+Use code with caution.
+Python
+IGNORE_WHEN_COPYING_END

+    Run this cell to set the token for your environment.

+Run the API Server:

+    In a final code cell, paste and run the following command.
+This will execute your script, download the Shap-E model (on first run), start the FastAPI server, and create a public URL.

+Generated bash

+!python 3D_Model.py

+IGNORE_WHEN_COPYING_START
+Use code with caution.
+Bash
+IGNORE_WHEN_COPYING_END

+    Look for a line in the output like * Running on <...>.ngrok.io.
+This is your public API address.
 ---

 ## API Reference